 What is Leadership Anchorage?

-Leadership Anchorage strives to provide a "full experience" in leadership training.
+Leadership Anchorage strives to provide a "full experience" in leadership training development.
 Diverse participants build a network of peers, are nurtured through a mentor relationship that often continues beyond the program, prepare and implement a community service project and apply their leadership training throughout the program.
-Participants emerge from the program prepared to fill leadership roles, filled with the desire to tackle a diverse array of community problems and challenges.
+Participants emerge from the program prepared to advance in and fill new leadership roles, fueled by the desire to tackle a diverse array of community problems and challenges.
 The program seeks to ensure that the leadership of our city represents all of its citizens.

-Leadership Anchorage is designed to introduce the "emerging leaders" of non-profit, neighborhood, and ethnic organizations to accomplished professionals and civic leaders in Anchorage and Alaska.
-Our goal is to make sure these emerging voices are heard and are at the table in the mix of Anchorage decision-making.
+Leadership Anchorage is designed to introduce leaders across a range of experiences- from establishing to "emerging/promising leaders" in all sectors of our community, including business, government, non-profit, neighborhood, and ethnic organizations.
+We build a community of accomplished professionals and civic leaders in Anchorage and Alaska.
+Our goal is to make sure these leadership voices are heard and are at the table in the mix of city and statewide decision-making.

 Consequently, group diversity is essential.
 Individuals proceed through ten rigorous, full-day sessions of interviews, speaker presentations, readings and group activities designed to facilitate the development of critical leadership skill sets.
-The keystones of the program are an one-on-one mentorship program, a group project fulfilling an expressed need in the community, and a series of readings in the humanities.
+The keystones of the program include: one-on-one mentoring with an individual jointly selected by participants and the program leader, a group project fulfilling an expressed need in the community, and a series of readings and exercises that bring the humanities to life.
 When a Leadership Anchorage class graduates, the community is enriched with individuals who know how to get things done, know how to operate in a diverse world, and think carefully about the ethical and personal demands of leadership.

 What's the program's history?